 Teaching and Research

-Both modules will be delivered on a part time basis, through blended learning, including:
+Both modules will be delivered on a part-time basis, through fully online learning, including:

 Module 1 only: £1,540